Well Prepared Clay is the Key to Success.

 It’s very tempting to bypass the clay preparation stage and get straight down to the throwing, but, it’s far less frustrating and much more enjoyable to feel the clay being responsive and able to be worked into a desired work of art.

-By cutting the clay and slamming it down repeatedly the moisture becomes evenly distributed throughout the clay and any softer or firmer areas will integrate to give an even consistency.
+Wedge the clay by cutting the clay and slamming it down repeatedly.
+The moisture becomes evenly distributed throughout the clay and any softer or firmer areas will integrate to give an even consistency.

 Using bisque fired bowls for drying out reclaimed clay.